Updated: February 7, 2019

 The cashier will ask you what value you want on your card.
 I have the best luck using $5 cards.
 I don’t know why, but often when I try to input a card with a higher value I have more difficulties.
 You may not find that true.

-Instructions for inputing your minutes are on the back of the card.
+Instructions for inputting your minutes are on the back of the card.
 The instructions are in Spanish.
 It is very simple.

 - Dial *312 then input the code then hit “call or send”.

-- Listen to the recording.
+Listen to the recorded message that plays right after you hit “send”.
 It will be in Spanish.
 But if you hear the value you input, “cinco balboas” for $5, that means it worked.
 If it didn’t, do it again.
 It will probably work the on the 2nd try.
+It usually does.

 You can input a new card into your phone when you run out of minutes or you can recharge your phone online.
 Your provider will most likely text you instruction on how to add more minutes to your phone online.
 If not, you can ask someone, or look on your provider’s website.